dadosfera/dadosfera-ai-oss/docs/source/development/development_workflow.md

 `minikube delete`.
 ```

-In this section we will go over the three ways to "redeploy" Orchest to reflect your code changes.
+In this section we will go over the three ways to "redeploy" Dadosfera AI to reflect your code changes.
 Note that each approach is best used in specific circumstances.

 - _Using development mode to automatically reflect code changes._
   ({ref}`link <incremental-development>`)
   Best used when working on a PR and you would like to see your code changes immediately, especially
-  useful when developing the front-end (e.g. `orchest-webserver`).
+  useful when developing the front-end (e.g. `dadosfera-webserver`).
 - _Rebuilding and redeploying only the service's image that you made changes to._
   ({ref}`link <dev-rebuilding-images>`)
   Best used when you know the code changes affect only one service and you don't want to fully
-  re-install Orchest.
+  re-install Dadosfera AI.
 For example, you want to test a PR that only changed the front-end and want to
   run in production mode instead of development mode.
-- _Completely uninstalling and installing Orchest again._
+- _Completely uninstalling and installing Dadosfera AI again._
-  ({ref}`link <dev-reinstalling-orchest>`)
+  ({ref}`link <dev-reinstalling-dadosfera>`)
-  When making larger changes that touch different parts of Orchest, it is a good idea to fully
+  When making larger changes that touch different parts of Dadosfera AI, it is a good idea to fully
-  re-install Orchest.
+  re-install Dadosfera AI.
 Do note that this should be rather fast because the Docker cache is used when
   rebuilding images.

 ### Development mode (incremental development)

-For the next steps, we assume you already installed Orchest.
+For the next steps, we assume you already installed Dadosfera AI.

 To get "hot reloading", you need to make sure your minikube cluster was created using the above
-{ref}`mount command <cluster-mount>` and have Orchest serve files from your local filesystem (that
+{ref}`mount command <cluster-mount>` and have Dadosfera AI serve files from your local filesystem (that
 contains code changes) instead of the files baked into the Docker images.
 To achieve the latter,
 simply run: